Manish-bit18/DSA-Book/README.md

 The backend is built using **Java and Spring Boot**.

-I followed a layered architecture so that the responsibilities of different parts of the backend remain separated.
+I followed a layered architecture to separate the responsibilities of different parts of the application.

 ```text
 Controller